 According to Apple, one in three people have some degree of motion sensibility, which mostly applies to car rides and boat trips.
 But a small subset of those people can be triggered from mere motion effects or movement on a smartphone screen.

 If you're one of those users, you can disable message effects from playing in Messages without your approval.
 Even if you aren't affected by screen movement, disabling auto-playing effects will keep distractions to a minimum to help you read texts faster and go back to the rest of your day.

 The process differs depending on what iOS version you're running.
-If you're running iOS 10, 11, or 12, it will be the same method, but things changed in iOS 13 when the Accessibility menu was relocated.
+If you're running iOS 10, 11, or 12, it will be the same method, but things change in iOS 13 since the Accessibility menu is in a different location.

 Open up the Settings app, then go to General –> Accessibility –> Reduce Motion.
 Next, make sure "Reduce Motion" is toggled on, then disable the toggle for "Auto-Play Message Effects" underneath it.
 Now, messages effects, whether they are bubble effects or screen effects, should not play right away.

 No matter which iOS version you're running, when "Auto-Play Message Effects" is disabled, incoming messages will come in without any message effects.
 That means no Slam, Loud, Gentle, or Invisible Ink bubbles, nor any Echo, Spotlight, Balloons, Confetti, Love, Lasers, Fireworks, Shooting Star, or Celebration screen effects.